Nightly Observing Program at Kitt Peak Visitor Center

 A map to Kitt Peak is available on our website under Planning Your Visit.
 Directions: The observatory is located 56 miles from the University of Arizona campus.
 It is an easy drive on all paved roads.
 Once you make the turn off to state route 386 and head up the mountain, please watch for wildlife, cattle, and obstacles on the road like rocks.
 If you prefer not to drive, you can call Adobe Shuttle at 520-609-5093 they provide door to door service for a fee.
 The drive up to Kitt Peak is one of the most scenic drives; make sure you allow time to take pictures.
 There are plenty of turn-offs along the highway.

 PLEASE NOTE: THE ENTRANCE GATE AT THE BASE OF THE MOUNTAIN WILL LIKELY BE ½ CLOSED WITH A SIGN SAYING ROAD CLOSED.
-PLEASE DRIVE AROUND THE GATE AND PRECEDE UP TO THE SUMMIT.
+PLEASE DRIVE AROUND THE GATE AND PROCEED UP TO THE SUMMIT.

 Where and when do we meet?